 DIRECTOR: Bruno Mourral STARRING: Rolapthon Mercure, Jasmuel Andri, Ashley Laraque, Gessica Geneus, Patrick Joseph RUNNING TIME: 1 hr 47 minutes LANGUAGE: French, Haitian

-Tasked with what appears to be a simple abduction for hire, two hapless kidnappers find out that it's anything but and end up in the middle of a political conspiracy.
+PLOT: Tasked with what appears to be a simple abduction for hire, two hapless kidnappers find out that it's anything but and end up in the middle of a political conspiracy.

 To check out all previous submissions for Haiti, click HERE.